go-modules-by-example/index/009_submodules/README.md

 Go modules supports nesting of modules, which gives us submodules.
 This example shows you how.

+The resulting code can be found at https://github.com/go-modules-by-example/submodules.

 ### Walkthrough

 Initialise a directory as a git repo, and add an appropriate remote: